We are proud to have a strong and committed governing body.

 My background is in teaching, from which I have recently retired, and I hope that my experience as a classroom teacher, deputy and Headteacher will enable me to support Meldreth Primary School in maintaining its ethos of enjoyment and love for learning within a safe and stimulating environment, in taking forward its values and vision, and in providing the best possible educational experiences for all its children.

-This will be my 4th year as a teacher at Meldreth Primary School.
+My name is Claudia McGinty.
+This will be my 8th year as a teacher at Meldreth Primary School.
 As an NQT, Meldreth helped support and encourage me in developing my teaching skills.
 It is such a supportive environment and somewhere that I feel very lucky to be a member of staff.
 As such, I enjoy the opportunity of being the Governing Body staff representative, so that I might help to continue the hard work, which has led to such a welcoming and inclusive school community.

 My name is Neil O'Regan, I first joined as an Associate Governor in September 2015 but a year later became a full member of the Governing body.
 I'm part of the Resources Committee and as part of that I help with finance.
 I have only lived in Meldreth for three years but I can see the important role the school plays in the village.
 I work in educational publishing in Cambridge.